petioptrv/obsidian-sync/README.md

 is disabled, the Anki models will not be synced.
 See the [limitations section](#note-models-and-templates) for further details.

-If a given note has been modified in both apps, the most recent version is kept.
+If a given note has been modified in both apps, Anki takes precedence.
+This is because the add-on uses last-modified timestamp for Obsidian files to determine if a note has been recently modified.
+If iCloud is used to sync Obsidian files, then off-loading and re-downloading iCloud files updates their last-modified timestamps.
+This makes them appear to be recently modified even if that's not the case.

 The add-on treats spaced repetition system (SRS) notes (i.e. Anki notes) as first-class citizens and creates one Obsidian note per SRS note in Anki.
-That said SRS notes can coexist with regular notes in Obsidian, so it's possible to have one regular Obsidian note on a given topic, populated with sections from SRS notes that contain parts of the theory relating to the concept.
-As long as the regular note is note created from an SRS note template, then the add-on will not try to sync it to Anki.
+That said SRS notes can coexist with regular notes in Obsidian, so it's possible to have one regular Obsidian note on a given topic, populated with links to SRS note sections that contain parts of the theory relating to the concept.
+As long as the regular note is not created from an SRS note template, then the add-on will not try to sync it to Anki.

 ### Supported Features